Wonders of Southeast Asia

 Day 19: Fly to Nha Trang

-After a tour of Ho Chi Minh City's historic highlights, including the fascinating War Remnants Museum, we'll take the short flight to the picturesque beach resort of Nha Trang.
+After a tour of Ho Chi Minh's historic highlights, including the fascinating War Remnants Museum, we'll take the short flight to the picturesque beach resort of Nha Trang.
 Relax on the golden sands, swim in the stunning turquoise bay, or book a relaxing mud bath and hot spring experience.

 Day 20: Beach Day